arainko/ducktape/docs/total_transformations/configuring_transformations.md

 ```
 @:@

-* `Case.computed` - allow to supply a function of the selected source type to the expected destination type
+* `Case.computed` - allows to supply a function of the selected source type to the expected destination type

 @:select(underlying-code-12)
 @:choice(visible)